 Thousands of quality feature films and documentaries are accessible through our streaming media databases.
 See the Videos & Images page for a list of databases as well as a links to popular Web-based video sharing sites.

-Elmira’s public library, Steele Memorial, is located downtown at 101 East Church Street.
-Present your Elmira College ID and proof of your permanent home address (driver’s license) at Steele Library's Circulation Desk to obtain your free public library card.
+The closest branch of the CCLD to Elmira College is the Steele Memorial Library, located downtown at 101 East Church Street.
+Present your EC ID and proof of your permanent home address (driver’s license) at Steele Library's Circulation Desk to obtain your free public library card.
 The Steele library is an excellent source for researching local information and history, with local newspapers dating from 1835 to the present.
-Other collections include audio books, ebooks, children’s and young adult books, popular fiction, biographies, DVD and VHS videos, CDs, and 24/7 electronic databases.
+Other collections include audio books, ebooks, children’s and young adult books, popular fiction, biographies, DVDs, CDs, streaming media collections, and 24/7 electronic databases.
 For more information call: (607) 733-9173.

 Use to search for information about a specific library.
 Each listing includes links to the library's website and online catalog.
 Other information available includes the geographic location, address, library type, and the size of the library's collection.